-The fair value of the Company's development financing liability is consistent with its carrying value of \$78.7 million, which is recorded at amortized cost.
-The development financing liability is classified as level 3 under the fair value hierarchy as its valuation is based on a discounted cash flow model that uses unobservable inputs such as the estimated timing of regulatory approval and attainment of certain sales milestones.
+The fair value of the Company's development financing liability is \$70.6 million.
+The development financing liability is classified as level 3 under the fair value hierarchy, as its valuation is based on a discounted cash flow model that uses unobservable inputs such as the discount rate, estimated timing of regulatory approval and attainment of certain sales milestones.